CloudChi/FX-Framework/Script_Folders_Module.md

 - Each subfolder type serves a specific purpose
 - Each subfolder has a suffix which matches the suffix of its parent module
   - This is to differentiate the subfolders which would otherwise all have the same name across Modules
->  The screenshot below is missing the dependencies directory, needs to be replaced
+>  The screenshot below needs to be replaced to show dependencies folder in a different module

 ![Folder Suffix](Screenshots/Screenshot_FolderSuffix.png)